KanaparthySaiSreekar/A-Multi-Modal-Approach-for-Deceptive-Content-Detection/README.md

 A robust system using Selenium, BeautifulSoup, Streamlit, ML, Generative AI, and Google News API to detect fake news with accuracy.
 Empowering users with reliable information.

-## Problem Statement

-The University of South Florida System, serving nearly 48,000 students annually, faced the challenge of managing a growing number of applications.
-This hindered the delivery of new capabilities, prompting the need for a low-code, AI-driven platform.
-USF IT aimed to accelerate delivery while transforming the student experience.

 ## Project Features

 ### Intelligent Information Filtering

-GlobalEduHub allows students to filter information by day, time, and region, making educational content more accessible and relevant.
+FactIt allows students to filter information by day, time, and region, making educational content more accessible and relevant.

 ### Interactive Chatbot Guidance